Getting started

 }'

-1. Replace $CASTAI_API_KEY with your actual CAST AI API key, and <api_key> with the API key for the provider you are registering.
+with the API key for the provider you are registering. - Modify the

 Note that you may register a single Provider multiple times.
 For instance, you can have an OpenAI Provider per OpenAI API Key to limit the models that can be used by each API Key.